lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 system
   A string that describes the build system used by this software project.
-Possible values are "scala" (specific to build the Scala project), "sbt", "ivy", "aether", and "assemble".
-Additional mechanisms will be added soon (Maven support is in the works).
+Possible values are "sbt", "ivy", "aether", and "assemble".
+A build system called "scala" exists, but it refers to an old Ant-based build script that is no longer in use (the Scala conpiler is now build using sbt).
+  Additional mechanisms might be added in the future.
 If unspecified, "sbt" is used.

 uri
   A string pointing to the source repository for this project.
 It can be git-based (if the uri begins